 Let’s face it; your students are going to be tired!

-The best way, I’ve dealt with this is to have a snack ready.
+The best way I've dealt with this is to have a snack ready.
 Some pre-cut apple slices, graham crackers, or goldfish crackers will do!

 Take It Slow

 Why extra cushion time?
 Three reasons.
-One, the kids are tired, remember.
-They aren’t going to be moving at super speeds and taking things slowly will give them time to work.
+One, the kids are tired, remember?
+They aren't going to be moving at super speeds, and taking things slowly will give them time to work.
 Second, not feeling rushed will ease students back into the routine of things without the stress.
 Third, it gives YOU more time.
-Time to walk around and chat with a student, time to interact more with them, and time to not feel rushed (or frustrated).
-You’re easing yourself back into the first day too!
+Time to walk around and chat with a student, time to interact more with them, and time not to feel rushed (or frustrated).
+You're easing yourself back into the first day too!

 Use Engaging Activities